Chosen by wangzhonglang

 » English Description

 Bro Wengamp (C.x williamsii) European Reg.
 No. 138.
 Seedling from C.x williamsii ‘Bow Bells’, unknown pollen parent.
 Grown and named by Fañch Le Moal, of Park ar Brug, Plouisy, Brittany, France.
 First established in 1993, with first blooming in 1997.
 Introduced in “Catalogue des obtentions bretonnes du Camellia”, published by the Société bretonne du Camellia, 2012.
 Named for the region surrounding the city of Guingamp, Brittany, France.
 Plant has spreading, slow growth.
 Buds are elongated, light green.
 The tubular single flowers, with an average of 6 petals per bloom, occur early to mid-season.
-They are red-purple (RHS 63C) with deeper venation; stamens are columnar, anthers yellow, and filaments white.
+They are strong purplish pink (RHS 63C) with deeper venation; stamens are columnar, anthers yellow, and filaments white.
 Flowers fall whole when spent.
 Leaves are light green, and lancelolate.
 Fruit development is sparse.

 Recommend Links: Alyne Brothers、Amelia Brozzoni、Ann Blair Brown、Ann Blair Brown Variegated、Anne Brown、Archdeacon Brown、Baby Brother、Beulah Brown Baxter、Blair Brown、Broadus Turner